 For this prompt, make a list of times you have either helped someone express his or her needs or obtain a needed service or acknowledgement.
 The prompt asks for an individual example, but you can also think about an individual you have worked with who represents a broader group of people.
 This question is asking you to think about your role as a physician-advocate, someone who will represent her patient in the quest to obtain fair and adequate healthcare.
 The question also addresses Duke’s emphasis on the physician as a member of the community with a duty to improve care for all.

-This prompt requires that you address an experience where things did not go as planned.
+This prompt requires that you address an experience where things did not go as planned OR an example where you learned or gained some insight from another person whom you may have underestimated.
 You should give an example honestly while avoiding any response that implies you did something illegal or immoral.
 Your answer should emphasize what you did after this experience – how did you recover?
 What lesson did you learn?
 What would you do differently next time?

 Here, the AdCom wants to know how you accept failure and what you do about it.
 The failure can be personal or professional (avoid anything immoral or cruel, of course).
 When you are responding to this kind of prompt, don’t shy away from admitting you have failed or made mistakes, and never write that you haven’t failed.
 The most important part of the essay is what you learned.
 Here, avoid trite lessons, like “I learned how to be persistent,” and, instead, really think about the incident in terms of emotional and intellectual growth.
 These types of questions are trying to get at your resilience and maturity as a person.

 Duke University School of Medicine Secondary Application Essay #7